visvar/sheetmusic-overviews/README.md

-# sheetmusic-overviews

-Different visual overviews for sheet music.
+# Visual Overviews for Sheet Music Structure

-Live web app at [TODO].
+Live web app at [https://visvar.github.io/sheetmusic-overviews].

-See our paper for more.
+See our ISMIR 2023 paper and [supplemental material](./supplemental.pdf) for more.

 ## Running Locally

 You need to have NodeJS and npm or pnpm installed.

-- `cd sheetmusic-overviews`
 - `npm i`
-- `npm run serve`

-Open [http://localhost:3000](http://localhost:3000) in your browser.

-## Developing

-You need to have NodeJS and npm or pnpm installed.

-- `cd sheetmusic-overviews`
-- `npm i`
 - `npm start`

 Open the URL written in the console in your browser.

-## Contributing

-TODO